-1. Unite for Literacy
+1. Mutilingual books from Unite for Literacy

 This is a wonderful resource for beginner language learners who need listening practice.
-The books introduce vocabulary and simple sentence structures about common everyday topics through simple stories as well as questions and answers.
+The books introduce vocabulary and simple sentence structures about common everyday topics through simple stories and questions and answers.

-2. Storybooks Canada
+2. Multilingual Books from Storybooks Canada

 Available languages: Arabic, Cantonese, Chinese (Mandarin), English, German, Korean, French, Italian, Persian, Portuguese, Punjabi, Somali, Spanish, Tagalog, Turkish, and Urdu!

-3. World Stories
+3. Multilingual Books from World Stories

-While I like that the focus is on audio narration due to the lack of animation and minimal illustrations, I found the website to be a bit slow and confusing to navigate.
+While I like that the focus is on the audio narration due to the lack of animation and minimal illustrations, I found the website to be a bit slow and confusing.
 I had to click around a bit to figure out how to listen to audio and was stuck on music for a while.

 Available languages: Akan, Albanian, Arabic, Cantonese, Danish, English, Filipino, French, German, Greek, Gujarati, Hindi, Irish, Italian, Kannada, Mandarin, Manx, Pashto, Polish, Portuguese, Scots, Scots Doric, Scottish Gaelic, Somali, Spanish, Turkish, Urdu, Welsh, Yoruba, Zulu

 4. Bible App for Kids

 The Bible App for Kids has animated bible stories in numerous languages.
 Although we usually read the Bible as a family in English, we have occasionally used the Chinese version of the app.